TX Guide

 • Never licensed (immigrant or late starter)

-• Suspended history requiring reinstatement (different branch — see SR-22 guide if ordered)
+• Suspended history requiring reinstatement (different branch — see reinstatement guide if ordered)

 Written test first

 Schedule DPS or use the online scheduler.
 Passing requires 21 of 30 correct on the Class C knowledge exam.
-The written test languages guide lists non-English options in select offices.
+Spanish and other languages are available at many offices — select language at the kiosk or tell staff at check-in.

 Practice driving rules